JiasenNiu-Max/Smart-Pet-Feeder-with-IoT-AI-Monitoring/README.md

 - Pet recognition via deep learning
 - MQTT integration for smart home

-## 🧑‍💻 Authors

-- [Your Name]
-- University of Western Australia, 2025
-- CITS5506 – Internet of Things

 ## 📄 License

 This project is for educational use only.